 987839088534212

-But with your current schedule, you don’t have time for sightseeing or even going home for a few days to see your family.
+But with your current schedule, you don’t have much time for sightseeing or even going home for a few days to see your family.

 Whatever your reason, a block schedule may be just what you need.